abachaa/MEDEC/README.md

         @inproceedings{medec,
-          author       = {Asma {Ben Abacha} and Wen{-}wai Yim and Yujuan Fu and Zhaoyi Sun and Meliha Yetisgen and Fei Xia and Thomas Lin}, title        = {{MEDEC:} {A} Benchmark for Medical Error Detection and Correction in Clinical Notes}, booktitle    = {Findings of the Association for Computational Linguistics, {ACL} 2025, Vienna, Austria, July 27 - August 1, 2025}, pages        = {22539--22550},
+          author       = {Asma {Ben Abacha} and Wen{-}wai Yim and Yujuan Fu and Zhaoyi Sun and Meliha Yetisgen and Fei Xia and Thomas Lin}, title        = {MEDEC: A Benchmark for Medical Error Detection and Correction in Clinical Notes}, booktitle    = {Findings of the Association for Computational Linguistics, ACL 2025, Vienna, Austria, July 27 - August 1, 2025}, pages        = {22539--22550},
           publisher    = {Association for Computational Linguistics},
           year         = {2025},